NixOS/steering-committee/README.md

 Steering Committee Public Archive
 ====================================

-This repository contains all the material produced by the Steering Committee that is released pubicly at the destination of the NixOS community.
+This repository contains all the material produced by the Steering Committee that is released publicly at the destination of the NixOS community.

 # Meeting Minutes